Color flux-tube nature of the states $T_{cs}(2900)$ and $T^a_{c\bar{s}}(2900)$: numerical results and analysis

 \subsection{$[cs][\bar{u}\bar{d}]$ spectrum and candidates of $T_{cs}(2900)$}

 In the following, we concentrate on the properties of the ground and $P$-wave states $[cs][\bar{u}\bar{d}]$ with various spin, isospin and color combinations in the MCFTM with the parameters determined by the meson spectrum.
-Note that we do introduce any new adjustable parameters in the calculation on the tetraquark states.
+Note that we do not introduce any new adjustable parameters in the calculation of the tetraquark states.